seanorourke7/Project-one-full-template/README.md

 All sections within the image are offset to apear almost translucent to the background.

-This allows for the use of black and white font and keeps the colour scheme simple but effective.
+This allows for the use of black and white font and keeps the colour scheme simple and effective.

 ### Typography